urgent-challenge/urgent2024/_pages/about.md

     speech_mix = torch.as_tensor(speech_mix)
 </d-code> -->

-## EEG 2025 Challenge
+## The 2025 EEG decoding Challenge

-EEG (Foundation Model) Challenge: From  Cross-Task to learning subject invariance representation for EEG decoding is a biosignal challenge submitted by the [**NeurIPS 2025 Competition Track**](https://neurips.cc/Conferences/2025/CompetitionTrack).
+The 2025 EEG decoding challenge: From  Cross-Task to learning subject invariance representation for EEG decoding is a biosignal challenge submitted by the [**NeurIPS 2025 Competition Track**](https://neurips.cc/Conferences/2025/CompetitionTrack).
 We aim to build universal EEG model...

 ## Goal